What Does it Mean to Request National Interest Waiver?

 “Aliens seeking a national interest waiver are requesting that the Labor Certification be waived because it is in the interest of the United States”.

-There is some ambiguity around the definition of Term “National Interest Waiver” (NIW):
+There is ambiguity around the definition of the Term “National Interest Waiver” (NIW):

 - The jobs that qualify for a national interest waiver are not defined by statute

 - National interest waivers are usually granted to those who have “exceptional ability” and

 - Whose employment in the United States would greatly benefit the nation

 - In addition to providing evidence of an advanced degree or exceptional ability, you must also meet the 3 National Interest Waiver criteria